Symmetric tensor scars with tunable entanglement from volume to area law: Entanglement entropy

 We focus mainly on the R\'enyi-2 entanglement entropy $S^{(2)}$ for the symmetric tensor state, because unlike with the von Neumann entropy, $S^{\text{vN}}$, we have developed statistical mechanical techniques for its efficient computation and analytic treatment~\cite{SuppMat} -- enabling us to deduce the entanglement scaling.
 We are particularly interested in the scaling behavior with system size, and whether it is thermal or athermal. $S^{\text{vN}}$ is found to follow similar behavior as $S^{(2)}$ for smaller system sizes~\cite{SuppMat}.
 We find that the half-chain $S^{(2)}$ assumes a range of scaling behaviors, summarized in \Cref{fig:Bell} for the Bell basis and \Cref{fig:conventional} for the conventional basis.
 In addition to the volume law, we find examples of log-law (both for the Bell and conventional bases) and area-law (for conventional basis only) states.

 In the Bell basis, we find a precise rule to determine which states have volume law or log law entanglement.
 We represent a scaling family of states by a triplet ($k_X, k_Y, k_Z$) by setting $n_\alpha = k_\alpha N$.
 Whenever the largest $k_\alpha$ is greater than the sum of the other two, the states exhibit volume law, and otherwise, log law [see the phase diagram in \Cref{fig:Bell}(b)].
-In \Cref{fig:Bell}(c-e) we show how the entropy changes along the red line marked on the diagram.
+In \Cref{fig:Bell}(c-e), we show how the entropy changes along the red line marked on the diagram.
 We examine $S^{(2)}$ rescaled by (c) $\ln N$ and (d) $N$ to show that the scaling is indeed logarithmic and volume in the two phases.
-In \Cref{fig:Bell}(e), we show the susceptability, $\chi = (1/N)\mathrm{d}^2 S^{(2)} / \mathrm{d} k_z^2$, which exhibits a crossing indicating a second-order entanglement phase transition (akin to famous examples in localized models~\cite{MBL1,ET1} and monitored systems~\cite{ET2,ET3,ET4,ET5}).
+In \Cref{fig:Bell}(e), we show the susceptibility, $\chi = (1/N)\mathrm{d}^2 S^{(2)} / \mathrm{d} k_z^2$ (identifying $S^{(2)}$ as related to the free energy of a statistical mechanical model~\cite{bao_2020,zhou_nahum_2018,jian_2020}), which exhibits a crossing indicating a second-order entanglement phase transition (akin to famous examples in localized models~\cite{MBL1,ET1} and monitored systems~\cite{ET2,ET3,ET4,ET5}).

 In the conventional basis, the entanglement ranges from zero to maximal [see \Cref{fig:conventional}(a)], and we find families of states covering the entire spectrum of entanglement scaling behaviors, including area, log, and volume law.
 An example of area law is shown in \Cref{fig:conventional}(b), where the states ($N{-}n_Z, 0, n_Z$) with fixed $\nz$ have entanglement bounded by a constant, $\ln[(\sqrt{\pi} n_Z!) / \Gamma(n_Z+1/2)]$.
 States of type ($N{-}n_-,n_-,0)$ with fixed $n_-$ exhibit logarithmic entanglement [see \Cref{fig:conventional}(c)], following the form $S^{(2)} = n_-\ln (N) - \ln n_-!$ (the $n_-=1$ case was previously studied by us in~\cite{Turner2024Jul}).
 Some volume-law states have a counterintuitive behavior, for example, the state $(1,1,1)N/3$ shows a volume-law scaling with a small coefficient but the entanglement grows faster when we increase the proportion of the two product triplets [see \Cref{fig:conventional}(d)].
 Such anomalous growth of entanglement originates from the symmetric superposition.
 We find the entanglement scaling to become volume-law when both the product triplet numbers $\{n_+, n_-\}$ scale extensively, e.g.\@ the state $(N{\pm}1,N{\mp}1,0)/2$ has $S^{(2)}\approx N\ln 2 - 1/(N+1)$, and hence is maximally entangled in the thermodynamic limit.
 This demonstrates how the symmetrization of triplet states can generate a hierarchy of entanglement scalings which exemplifies the rich structure of the space of symmetric superpositions.